Welcome to Oaxaca

-In 1987, the UNESCO declared Oaxaca and Monte Albán historical landmarks.
+In 1987, UNESCO declared the City of Oaxaca and Monte Albán "Cultural Heritage of Humanity".